jewelsofthought/neshama/site/posts/freedom/week_1/chesed_tiferet.md

 <h4>Being Paradox (Splitting the Sea)</h4>

 <blockquote>
-“The water was a wall for them, to their right and to their left.”<br />—Exodus 14:29
+"The water was a wall for them, to their right and to their left."<br />—Exodus 14:29
 </blockquote>

 Freedom is not to the right.
 Freedom is not to the left.
 Neither is it at the center.
 Any direction you take is just another form of bondage.
 Only by walking opposite roads at once can you be free.
 So if you catch yourself fitting into a definition, contradict it.
-Never say, “I am this.”
+Never say, "I am this."
 Always be leaving the slavery of Egypt.
 Yes, it demands the supernatural.
 You are a divine spark.
 You are supernatural.
 Always be walking through the miraculous splitting of the sea.